A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Conclusion

 \section{Conclusion}

-This paper has presented a novel method for managing low-voltage distribution systems based on the aggregated flexibility of residential DERs in a 3-dimensional graph representing injected active power and reactive power, and the associated cost.
-Based on a set of parameters, aggregated flexibility at the residential unit level is precomputed using offline MPO.
-An explicit MPC problem was then used to account for the impact of current decisions on future costs.
-In real-time, only measurements are required to assess the flexibility charts.
-By shifting most of the computational effort offline, the method significantly reduces the online burden and demonstrates compatibility with real-time requirements.
-The method was experimentally validated on a 5-bus network with realistic loads and power production profiles.
-The results demonstrated that the approach converged close to the optimal solution while improving prosumers' privacy.
+This paper presents a novel approach to managing low-voltage distribution systems based on predictive flexibility aggregation through flexibility charts that capture feasible power injections and their associated values.
+Based on a set of parameters, the aggregated flexibility is precomputed using offline MPO.
+A parametric operational planning problem is proposed to account for the impact of current decisions on future costs.

+In real time, the result of the operational planning problem is integrated into the solution of the offline problem to tailor it to the current market period.
+Real-time measurements are then introduced to assess the flexibility charts.

+By shifting most of the computational effort offline, the method significantly reduces the online computational burden and is compatible with real-time requirements.
+The approach was experimentally validated on a 43-bus system with realistic load and generation profiles.
+The results demonstrated that the proposed approach brought the FA approach much closer to the optimal solution, while relying solely on the current state of the system and the day-ahead local forecasts.

+By aggregating the flexibility of individual assets, the proposed approach increases data privacy and simplifies the coordination of controls.
+It is also expected to scale efficiently and remain convenient for large systems, since most of the computations are performed locally or offline.

-In future work, the proposed method will be extended to other residential devices such as heat pumps and electric vehicles.
-Future work will also test this method with other central control algorithms based on online feedback optimization to further improve privacy.
+In future works, the proposed methodology will be extended to unbalanced three-phase systems and adapted to include other residential devices such as heat pumps and electric vehicles.
+Future work will also test this method in situations with incomplete measurement and imperfect communication.